cubicflow/lifeflower/_products/cayenne-med-stick.md

 long_description: All-organic ingredients sourced directly from nature to ease aches, pains, burns, and scars.
 Coconut oil and olive oil work by nourishing the skin while the anti-inflammatory properties of beeswax, shea butter, lavender and eucalyptus essential oils relieve the muscles.

-ingredients: Hemp-Derived CBD, Organic Coconut Oil, Organic Olive Oil, Organic Beeswax, Cayenne Pepper, Unrefined Pure Cocoa Butter, Unrefined Pure Shea Butter, Organic Sunflower Lecithin, Tapioca Starch, Essential Oils.
+ingredients: 200mg Pure Hemp-Derived CBD, Organic Coconut Oil, Organic Olive Oil, Organic Beeswax, Cayenne Pepper, Unrefined Pure Cocoa Butter, Unrefined Pure Shea Butter, Organic Sunflower Lecithin, Tapioca Starch, Essential Oils.

 product-notes: Available in both a plastic "deodorant" style container, as well as our new eco-friendly, 100% biodegradable cardboard container.
 Life Flower products are made in small batches with all-natural and boutique ingredients.
 Orders are processed and shipped in 7-10 days.